heheda12345/MagPy/README.md

 # Citation
 If you find DeepVisor useful in your research, please consider citing the following paper:

-> DeepVisor: Effective Operator Graph Instantiation for Deep Learning by Execution State Monitoring.
-Will be appeared in USENIX ATC'24.
+> DeepVisor: Effective Operator Graph Instantiation for Deep Learning by Execution State Monitoring; Chen Zhang, Rongchao Dong, Haojie Wang, Runxin Zhong, Jike Chen, and Jidong Zhai, Tsinghua University; will be appeared in USENIX ATC'24.